z33kz33k/bookscrape/README.md

-# wranking
+# bookscrape
-Writers' ranking based on data scraped from various book websites.
+Book and writers rankings based on data scraped from various book websites

 ### Usage
-Oh, sweet secrets.
+This is a hobby project with no other intents so far